 What's the Weakly Weekly Method for feeding plants?

 To follow this method you just need a good quality fertiliser plus the water of your choice.
-I use tap water for most of my plants but do try to do use fish tank water when I get my timing right with a water change for my fish.
+I use tap water for most of my plants (I instantly remove the chlorine usingΒ Plant Water Drops).

-However don't confuse fertilisers and growth boosters.
+However before you jump in, don't confuse fertilisers and growth boosters.
 Most fertilisers provide essential nutrients at the level plants need.
-However growth boosters and tonics - like seaweed, Groconut or HB-101 - are not fertilisers.
+However growth boosters and tonics - like seaweed or HB-101 or GT Foliar - are not fertilisers.

 What does 'weakly weekly' mean?